apache/airflow/UPDATING.md

 ## Master

+### Add DAG tags level permission

+It's now possible to grant users read/edit permissions for all the dags that contains a specific tag.

 ### The experimental REST API is disabled by default

 The experimental REST API is disabled by default.
 To restore these APIs while migrating to